 The Magic Mountain, by Thomas Mann, dramatised by Robin Brooks April 2021

-The Brummie Iliad, by Roderick Smith (based on Homer’s Iliad) January 2021
+The Brummie Iliad, by Roderick Smith (based on Homer’s Iliad) January 2021.
+(Drama on 3)

-Elizabeth and Essex by Robin Brooks, with Simon Russell Beale and the BBC concert Orchestra.
+Elizabeth and Essexby Robin Brooks, with Simon Russell Beale and the BBC concert Orchestra.
+(Drama on 3)

 A Kestrel for a Knave, by Barry Hines, adapted by Robert Rigby for Goldhawk Essential.
 Sept 2019